biggproject/biggdocs/Modelling.md

 then it will run the _GridSearchCV_ function on the best model family with the related _parameter_grid_ to find the best model.

-# :card_file_box: Data Modelling / Model Persistence and prediction
+# :card_file_box: Data Modelling / Model Persistence and Prediction

 ## :round_pushpin: serialize_model